 Born and raised in Ann Arbor, Carrie attended Pioneer High School, MSU and the University of Michigan.
 She began her professional coaching career while completing her degrees at the University of Michigan.
 Carrie coached many local AAAHA house and travel teams, and accepted the position of Skating Coach for the University of Michigan Men’s Hockey Team under former head coach, Red Berenson.
 As time went on, Carrie found herself working with a number of competitive youth teams in the southeastern Michigan area, and began training players on a private basis as well.
 Carrie also spent 19 years as the Power Skating Coach for the USA NTDP U-17 and U-18 programs.

 As Carrie spent the majority of her time training players in private and semi-private situations, she designed and developed the summer Hockey University Program.
 Hockey University is a fully comprehensive 10-week on-ice and off-ice training program for players ages 8-18.

-Carrie currently resides in Manchester and runs the majority of her hockey programs at the Ice Cube in Ann Arbor.
+Carrie currently resides in Grand Rapids and runs the majority of her hockey programs at the Ice Cube in Ann Arbor.
 She has three daughters, all of whom were competitive skaters and players.

 Carrie’s credentials include: